Work Ethic and Success in the Workplace

 Good work ethic is also measured by an employee's ability to generate quality output.
-Productive individuals are unlikely to take advantage of longer lunch breaks, ask for extensions or dedicate time to tasks that are low on the company priority list.
+Productive individuals are unlikely to be idle at work, take advantage of longer lunch breaks, ask for extensions or dedicate time to tasks that are low on the company priority list.
 They are well prepared, organized and not intimidated by a large workload.

-Productive employees are quickly recognized by their superiors as strong contributors to the team who use their time wisely and rarely wonder when their next break is.
-Employers are reassured that they made the right decision during the hiring process.
+Productive employees are quickly recognized by their superiors as strong contributors to the team who use their time wisely and care about producing good-quality work.
+When employers observe this, they are reassured that they made the right decision during the hiring process.

 Employers value ambition in the workplace because it means their employees are committed to achieving success.
 An ambitious individual puts in the extra time and effort to complete projects and assignments to the highest possible standards, at times surpassing the expectations of others.

 An ambitious attitude contributes to a company's growth and puts a person with a strong work ethic into a position for career advancement or promotion.
 Someone who always strives to do their best earns the respect of their colleagues and can be trusted to produce quality work regularly.

 A strong work ethic is partly characterized by an individual's ability to focus on the tasks at hand.
 This type of employee prioritizes their work for maximum productivity and is not easily distracted.
 Focused individuals are goal-oriented and possess a clear vision of the steps they need to take towards accomplishing a task.
 They pay attention to detail and stay abreast of workplace expectations.

 It can be said that a focused employee enjoys their work and uses their focus as a means to expedite and complete any task to the best of their abilities.